back to the MAIN INDEX

 works for the new church are in progress

 About 400 years later, probably under pope Hadrian I (772-795), a bronze fountain of Roman age, shaped as a huge pine-cone, was taken from the remains of the Baths of Agrippa, behind the Pantheon, and used as a replacement for St.Peter's vase-shaped one.
-In fact, it was pope Hadrian who had a full restoration carried out to the Aqua Traiana, the ancient aqueduct that ran along the nearby Janiculum Hill, which would have finally provided once again the Vatican with plenty of water.
-Very likely, its grand opening may have represented a good occasion for renewing the old fountain.
-The new pine-cone poured running water for two more centuries, until the aqueduct stopped working again.
-Roman National Museum, by the Baths of Diocletian
+In fact, it was pope Hadrian who had a full restoration carried out to the Aqua Traiana, the ancient aqueduct that ran along the nearby Janiculum Hill, which finally provided once again the Vatican area with enough water.
+Its grand opening may have likely represented a good occasion for renewing the old fountain of Roman age.

 a cantharus in the Roman National Museum

-During the times when the Aqua Traiana did not work, the old system of ducts was used (if not dry), and on special occasions, such as religious celebrations, etc., a sufficient amount of water may have been drawn by hand from the nearby Tiber.
+During the times when the Aqua Traiana did not work, the old system of Roman ducts was used (if not dry), and on special occasions, such as religious celebrations, a sufficient amount of water for the pilgrims to rince and refresh themselves might have been drawn by hand from the nearby Tiber.

 Medieval chronicles such as the famous Mirabilia Urbis Romae (12th century) mentioned St.Peter's fountain among the city's noticeable features.
-The water gushed from hundreds of tiny holes on its surface (see the picture at the bottom of the page).
-Scarce Renaissance drawings feature the fountain standing in the center of a square basin, covered by a canopy that rested over eight columns (originally they were four) and richly decorated with marbles of various types; in particular, on its top parts were bronze peacocks, which in the description provided by the chronicle are referred to as 'griffons' covered with a gold leaf.
+The water gushed from the huge pine-cone through hundreds of tiny holes on its surface (see the picture at the bottom of the page).
+Scarce Renaissance drawings feature the fountain standing in the centre of a square basin, covered by a canopy that rested over eight columns (originally they were four) and richly decorated with marbles of various types; in particular, on its top parts were bronze peacocks, maybe from the mausoleum of Hadrian, which in the description provided by the chronicle are referred to as 'griffons' covered with a gold leaf.

 EXCERPT FROM LE MIRACOLE DE ROMA ("ROME'S WONDERS"), 13TH CENTURY